SGI-Labs/sgi-projects-workspace/projects/irix-ide/tools/prototype/edit-build-loop/README.md

    cp config.sample.yml config.yml
    ```
 2. Populate `config.yml` with your SSH host, user, identity file, local project directory, and desired remote path.
+   - Relative paths (for example `./sample-project`) are resolved against the directory containing `config.yml`, so the scripts can be executed from any working directory.
 3. Prepare a simple project (for example `sample-project/src/hello.c`).
 Ensure directories exist on the remote host.

 ## Usage